How to use Brisbane City Plan 2014

 - the purpose of the code

-- the assessment benchmarks to be achieved.
+- the assessment benchmarks.

-There are established ways to demonstrate compliance with the code, by ensuring your development meets the acceptable outcomes.
+Development your development meets the acceptable outcomes.
 These are adjacent to each performance outcome, located in the right hand column.

 There is no ‘relaxation’ of an acceptable outcome.